 The Catacombs of Paris: A Bit of History

 People have used the quarries since the Gallo-Roman era.
-They were made up of a long series of tunnels excavated at the base of the three hills of the Left Bank: Montparnasse, Montrouge and Montsouris.
+They comprised a long series of tunnels excavated at the base of the three hills of the Left Bank: Montparnasse, Montrouge and Montsouris.

-By the end of the 18th century, the overflowing cemeteries of Paris which were located in the city-centre posed serious hygiene and aesthetic problems.
-In 1785 the authorities decided to transform the abandoned quarries into underground ossuaries.
+By the end of the 18th century, the overflowing cemeteries of Paris in the city centre posed serious hygiene and aesthetic problems.
+In 1785, the authorities transformed the abandoned quarries into underground ossuaries.
 It would then offer a more hygienic alternative to Paris’ cemeteries.

 Between 1785 and 1810, several million skeletons were removed from the unsanitary cemeteries of Paris to the disused quarries.
 Many of the corpses came from the cemetery of Les Innocents.
-Next to Paris’ greatest marketplace of Les Halles, Les Innocents was Paris’ largest cemetery.
+Next to Paris’ most significant marketplace of Les Halles, Les Innocents was Paris’ largest cemetery.

-The monumental project required the transportation at night of the bones and rotting corpses across the city in huge carts.
-Therefore it took two years to transfer them all from the cemetery of Les Innocents.
+The monumental project required the transportation of the bones and rotting corpses across the city by night in huge carts.
+Therefore, it took two years to transfer them all from the cemetery of Les Innocents.

 It is believed that the Catacombs now hold the remains of around six million Parisians.